 All are under the age of 50.
 None of them planned on what happened to them.

 None of them planned on the impact it would have on those around them.

 We all are forced to deal with situations that are beyond our control.

 Sometimes we are forced to deal with abusive and alcoholic parents when we are young.

 Sometimes we are traumatized by sexual or physical violence.

 Sometimes we are injured by an accident, or illness.

-Clearly this is a large societal issue that we all have to deal with.
+Clearly this is a large societal issue.
 We all have responsibility to ourselves and our loved ones.